 Let’s consider the fossils humanity has found.
 Tiktaalik was a fish with transitional structures between fins and legs.
 “When technicians dissected its pectoral fins, they found the beginnings of a tetrapod hand, complete with a primitive version of a wrist and five fingerlike bones… [It] falls anatomically between the lobe-finned fish Panderichthys [a fish with amphibian-like traits], found in Latvia in the 1920s, and primitive tetrapods like Acanthostega [an amphibian with fish-like traits], whose full fossil was recovered in Greenland not quite two decades ago.”
 Tiktaalik had both lungs protected by a rib cage and gills, allowing it to breath in air and water, like the West African lungfish and other species today.
 Its fossil location was actually predicted, as researchers knew the age and freshwater environment such a missing link would have to appear in (Coyne).

-Ambulocetus had whale-esque flippers with toes.
+Ambulocetus had whale-esque flippers with toes (Rodhocetus is similar).
 Pezosiren was just like a modern manatee but had developed rear legs.
 Odontochelys semitestacea was an aquatic turtle with teeth.
 Darwinius masillae had a mix of lemur traits and monkey traits.
 Sphecomyrma freyi had features of both wasps and ants.
 Archeopteryx was more bird-like than other feathered dinosaurs (that’s feathered reptiles), yet not quite like modern birds.
 Its asymmetrical feathers suggest it could fly.
 The Microraptor gui, a dinosaur with feathered arms and legs, could likely glide.
 Other featured dinosaurs were found fossilized sleeping with their head tucked under their forearm or sleeping on a nest of eggs, just like modern birds (Coyne; see also Dawkins pp. 145-180).

 Australopithecus afarensis, Australopithecus africanus, Paranthropus, Homo habilis, Homo erectus, and many more species had increasingly modern human characteristics.
 Less and less like a primate, closer and closer to modern Homo sapiens.
-Fossils indicate increasing bipedality (walking upright on two legs), smaller jaws and teeth, increasingly arching feet, larger brains, etc.
+Fossils indicate increasing bipedality (walking upright on two legs), smaller jaws and teeth, increasingly arching feet, larger brains, etc. (Also important to note are the increasingly complex tools and shelters found with such fossils.
+Homo erectus left behind huts, spears, axes, and bowls.
+Our planet had not-fully-human creatures crafting quite human-like things.
+Think on that.
+See The History of the World, J.M.
+Roberts.)

 It doesn’t stop there, of course.
 Evolution can been seen in both the obvious and minuscule differences between species.